 All enhancements added by TinyTalk plc.

-Now, one should never forget that Steve grew up with a single hippie mother and Bill in a very-well-to-do WASP household.
-What this did with them and how Jobs for a long time had troubles with the corporate world and Gates had not, how Jobs always fought against open systems and Gates profited from them, is a topic for another day.
+Now, one should never forget that Steve grew up with a single hippie mother and Bill in a very-well-to-do intact WASP household.
+What this did with them and how Jobs for a long time had troubles with the corporate world and Gates had not, how Jobs always fought against open systems and Gates profited from them, how Jobs had self-educated impeccable style and Gates had not at all is a topic for another day.

 But now, after all these years, what will motivate Jobs when Gates is a pensionnaire and philantrope?
 Selling ever shinier stuff to ever richer kids can't be that sharp.
 AAPL's profits have risen well above MSFT's.
 Are the suits really still the guys you want to impress?
 Come on Steve, you have earned to relax just a bit.
 There are enough young guys'n'gals to carry the torch, :-)